dj0le/mech-index/README.md

 ## description:

-Mech Index is a FastAPI based app with Jinja templating for displaying various Battletech mechs
+Mech Index is a FastAPI based app with Jinja templating for displaying various Battletech mechs.
+The Frontend is Vanilla JS / CSS with Open-Props V1 for some basic styling variables.

 ## Deploy locally: